dontjoome/RE3R_AP_World/README.md

 4. If you want to host the multiworld on the AP website, upload the zip that was generated in the `output` folder.
 5. If you want to host the multiworld locally, run `ArchipelagoServer.exe` and choose the zip that was generated in the `output` folder.

-## What scenarios does this support?
+## What scenario/difficulty does this support?
-Jill Standard, for now.
-Planned to include Hardcore/Inferno eventually.
+Standard and Hardcore, for now.
+Planned to include Nightmare/Inferno eventually.

 ## How is the scenarios data structured?
 All of the scenarios' data lives in the `data` folder.
 The structure of the data is: